sfkonrad/M12_Challenge_Submission/README.md

 * Target Class Count Comparison
 Reveals that the 2500 Bad Loans represent approx 3% of the Original data.
-Whereas the `resampler` populates 56271, or exactly 50% of the Resampled loan data, as Bad Loans.
+Whereas the `RandomOverSampler` populates 56271, or exactly 50% of the Resampled loan data, as Bad Loans.

 * Balanced Accuracy Score Comparison
 The **Resampled Model 2 appears to demonstrate the better performance** for overall Accuracy with a Balanced Accuracy Score of 0.9937.
 Whereas the Original Model produced a score of 0.9520.
+Which implies that the Resampled Model is more accurate.
+However, we will take a closer look at the Precision of this accuracy below.

 * Confusion Matrix Comparison